VnUgE/VNLib.Core/lib/Hashing.Portable/README.md

 This library is a collection of common cryptographic functions, optimized using the VNLib.Utils library for interop and memory management.

+#### Builds
+Debug build w/ symbols & xml docs, release builds, NuGet packages, and individually packaged source code are available on my [website](https://www.vaughnnugent.com/resources/software).
+All tar-gzip (.tgz) files will have an associated .sha384 appended checksum of the desired download file.

 ## Argon2
 This library contains an native library interface with the Argon2 Cryptographic Hashing library.
 If you wish to use the Argon2 hashing functions, you must include the [Argon2 native library](https://github.com/P-H-C/phc-winner-argon2) in your project, and accept the license.